openknowledge/workshop-cloud/README.md

     $ mvn spring-boot:run
     ```

-    This command will first package our Java backend and start it afterwards as a self contained application
+    This command will first package our Java backend and start it afterward as a self-contained application
 using the Spring Boot mechanism.
 At the end of the log output you will find the port under which the backend can
 be reached.